boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    using the RESINFO RR type and QNAME of "resolver.arpa".
 In this case, a client has to contend with the risk that a resolver does not support RESINFO.
 The resolver might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate upstream DNS resolver or an attacker.
-The DNS client MUST set the Recursion Desired (RD) bit of the query to 0 to ensure that the response is provided by the resolver.
-   If the resolver does not support RESINFO, it will return an authoritative name error.
-   In addition, if a client sees the RESINFO in the Answer section, it can detect that the response is not provided by the resolver and discards the response.

 #  Format of the Resolver Information {#format}

    The resolver information record uses the same format as DNS TXT records.